Top 4 Mercy Street Inspired Sites to Visit in Alexandria

 Remaining portion of the building at 133 N. Fairfax St.

 Mercy Street takes place at James Green’s Mansion House Hotel, a luxury hotel seized as a hospital for Union troops.
 A portion of the Mansion House Hospital still stands at the corner of N. Fairfax and Cameron streets (133 N. Fairfax Street) as the only remaining Mansion House building used as a hospital by the US Army.
 Also known as the historic Bank of Alexandria building, it is now leased to a private business.
-Mercy Street characters Mary Phinney, a nurse and Dorothea Dix, known as “Miss Dix,” the formidable superintendent of Union Army nurses, are based on real women who were at Mansion House Hospital.
+Mercy Street characters and nurses Mary Phinney and Anne Hastings are based on real women who were at Mansion House Hospital – Mary Phinney and Anne Reading.
 The hotel and hospital was once a larger building, stretching across the front lawn of the Carlyle House, blocking the home from street view.
 The Carlyle House, owned by the Green family, was housing for the doctors, surgeons and VIP guests and patients.
-Today, the Carlyle House is open for tours and and features an exhibit on the Mansion House Hospital.
+Today, the Carlyle House is open for tours and features an exhibit on the Mansion House Hospital.

 Carlyle House - The Green Family Home

-Mansion House owner James Green resided at the adjacent Carlyle House along with his wife and daughter Emma (all characters on the PBS show).
+Mansion House Hotel owner James Green resided at Carlyle House (121 N. Fairfax Street) along with his wife Jane, daughters Emma and Alice, and son Jimmy (all characters on the PBS show), as well as six more children not depicted on Mercy Street.
 Today, Carlyle House still stands on the grounds of the former hospital, operating as a museum.
 Visitors can see an exhibit of Civil War artifacts from Mansion House hospital, including Frank Stringfellow’s spy supplies and Civil War era medical instruments, and they can explore older stories of Alexandria’s history.
 The exhibit, "Who These Wounded Are: The Extraordinary Stories of the Mansion House Hospital" features an interpretation of period hospital rooms and doctor/officer housing, plus stories of nurse Mary Phinney.

 Stabler-Leadbeater Apothecary Museum